daveabrock/daveabrock.github.io/_drafts/2020-11-01-dotnet-stacks-24.markdown

 ---
 date: "2020-11-01"
-title: "The .NET Stacks #24: Blazor readiness, a breaking .NET 5 change, and James Hickey on Coravel"
+title: "The .NET Stacks #24: Blazor readiness and James Hickey on Coravel"
 tags: [dotnet-stacks]
 comments: false
 ---

+![Newsletter image]({{ site.url }}{{ site.baseurl }}/THE .NET STACKS.png)

 RIP, [James Bond](https://www.nytimes.com/2020/10/31/movies/sean-connery-dead.html).
 While watching *Goldfinger* last night, I forgot about the best feature of Connery Bond films: if you're confused about the plot, the villain will explain it all to you right before the movie ends.
 Ah, the original "let's have retro before the sprint ends."

-![Newsletter image]({{ site.url }}{{ site.baseurl }}/THE .NET STACKS.png)

 This week: